On this page

 1. Header

-The first element at the top of your cover letter should always be a header, containing the following information:
+The first element at the top of any cover letter should always be a header.
+Follow the cover letter format example for headers below.

 Date: add the date of when you are submitting your cover letter in a clear format e.g. August 20, 2025.